travis-ci/docs-travis-ci-com/user/enterprise.md

 Travis CI Enterprise is built to integrate with GitHub Enterprise.
 Using OAuth for authentication, we sync your users permissions to make sure they only have access to the repositories you want them to have access to.
-This allows you to to use LDAP or SAML to manage your users access.
+This allows you to use LDAP or SAML to manage your users access.
 Travis CI Enterprise also integrates with GitHub.com, allowing you greater control over your security, and to scale out your build infrastructure as needed.